Want the good news? For most people missing teeth, there are some excellent tooth replacement options…

-Most people can have dental implants, providing you are fully grown adult with a healthy jawbone and don’t have advanced gum disease.
-There are also some health conditions which may prevent you from having implants.
-This can be determined by visit to your dental professional or doctor.
+Most people can have dental implants, provided you are a fully grown adult with a healthy jawbone, and don’t have advanced gum disease.
+There are also some health conditions that may prevent you from having implants.
+This can be determined by a visit to your dental professional or doctor.

 Dentures are a removable artificial teeth option that can be taken out for cleaning or whenever required.
 Although not as stable as implant-based options, dentures are individually tailored to your mouth and can be an alternative option for patients with low bone density.

 The downside of dentures is that they aren’t anchored to your jawbone like dental implants, so chewing and speaking may take some practice.
 Some people find that upper dentures feel bulky and cumbersome in their mouth, and tasting food is more difficult.
 For those that wear lower dentures, looseness is a common problem.
 Consequently, many lower denture wearers feel embarrassed about eating or talking in public.

 Dentures need replacing and adjusting periodically, due to your mouth changing shape over time, so the time and cost involved must be factored in.

 Dentures are the most cost-effective solution though, so if budget is a concern, they are worth investigating.
 In particular, if you only have one missing tooth, or a couple of missing teeth, wearing a partial denture may not be as uncomfortable as a full denture.

 Sometimes, if a patient is having all teeth extracted (and is electing to have dentures and not implants), they will be given an immediate denture – immediately after extraction.
 Immediate dentures help with healing by protecting your gums and sockets and preventing bleeding.
 They also allow the patient to leave the clinic with dignity, looking like they still have a set of teeth.

 Later, once healing is complete and the gums have settled, they will be given their new removable dentures to wear, which will be made of higher-quality materials.